rolling-scopes-school/aws/aws-fundamentals/README.md

 - Free
 - Online
 - In English
-- Start date: March 14
+- Start date: September 18

 Welcome to our AWS Fundamentals course, designed to help you gain the knowledge required to pass the AWS Cloud Practitioner certification.